Hugos68/hugokorte.com/src/content/posts/authoring-a-tailwind-library-with-sass.md

 Now there is one more solution we never really discussed but looked interesting to me personally: using a CSS preprocessor.
 CSS preprocessors are usually a way for CSS authors to write a different, usually more concise, form of CSS and compile it to valid CSS in some sort of build/compile step.
 Popular preprocessors you might of heard of are: [Sass](https://sass-lang.com/), [Less](http://lesscss.org/) and [Stylus](https://stylus-lang.com/).

-Now because Stylus used a non standard CSS notation (using pythonic identation) and Less, being not so familiar with, I decided to try my luck with Sass.
+Now because Stylus used a non standard CSS notation (pythonic identation) and Less, being not so familiar with, I decided to try my luck with Sass.
 Because Sass has two major ways to write CSS: Sass synax or SCSS syntax, I decided to go with SCSS because it aligns more with our goal, which is to stick to the native platform as much as we can.
 This way the barier for entry in terms of contributions is also much lower, because you're essentially writing CSS with extra syntactic sugar.

+Note: Just because I chose SCSS doesn't make the other options any less valid, as long as these preprocessors compile to native CSS, you can use any option you like.

 So I created my first `.scss` file, and converted our color pairings code from JavaScript to SCSS, and the results were pretty awesome: